 AnyViewer: Access unattended work computer via one-click control

 Step 1.
 Install and run AnyViewe on both the local PC and the destination PC.
 Create an AnyViewer account and sign in to the same account on both computers.

 Step 2.
-On the local computer, click "Device", find out the target computer on "My devices" list, click it and choose "Remote Control".
+On the local computer, click "Device", find out the target computer on "My devices" list, click it and choose "One-click control".

 Step 3.
-Then, you can control the remote computer from your local computer.
+Then, you can control your own unattended computer and use it for work.

 AnyViewer: Offer one-time remote support via sending a control request